wml-frc/WML/README.md

 ### Setting up WML in your own project
 - First you will need to 'install' the submodule to your root directory.
 Navigate to your root dir and install via `git submodule add https://github.com/wml-frc/WML.git`.

 - Once complete you will need to apply the project to your own codebase.
 Every team has their own style of programming, building & deploying.
-But in general most will have a `build.gradle` and `settings.gradle`, and you would apply the library via appending the the two.
+But in general most will have a `build.gradle` and `settings.gradle`, and you would apply the library via appending the two.

 ### Adding WML to your project's gradle config